salesforce/einstein-platform/documentation/docs/voice/voice.md

 # Agentforce Voice Implementation Guide

 An interactive guide for building a Voice agent and implementing Agentforce Voice, with accompanying skills.
-It walks the full agent development lifecycle, using a real-world retail example.
+It walks through the full agent development lifecycle, using a real-world retail example.

 The guide ships as a downloadable package in the [`salesforce/einstein-platform`](https://github.com/salesforce/einstein-platform)